apache/flink/docs/content/docs/dev/table/data_stream_api.md

 a result can be computed more efficiently by leveraging batch processing principles.
 Both DataStream API and Table API offer a specialized *batch runtime mode*.

-The following example shows that the unified pipeline is able to process both batch and streaming data by just switching a flag.
+The following example illustrates that the unified pipeline is able to process both batch and streaming data by just switching a flag.

 {{< tabs "61a8a0b8-c38b-48f3-b52e-563546139380" >}}